 You can store logged simulation data to persistent storage in a MAT-file.
-Using persistent storage minimizes the amount of logged data stored in memory during simulation.
 You control logging to persistent storage at the model level.
 You can enable and disable the feature by changing one model configuration parameter (Log Dataset data to file) without changing the model layout.

 If you use

 Dataset format for logging, you can log each of

 Signal logging — Uses

 Final states — Requires that you clear the Save final operating point parameter

 By default, logging to persistent storage is disabled, so that logged data is stored in the MATLAB® workspace.
 For most models, logging to the workspace is simpler because it avoids loading and saving logging files.
 Compared to accessing data logged to memory, accessing data logged to persistent storage requires some additional steps.
 For short simulations, logging to the MATLAB workspace can be faster and possibly use less memory than logging to persistent storage.

 Data logged in other formats is stored in the MATLAB workspace.